AhmadAkmal83/jwt_sandbox/README.md

 ### Alternate Setup

-If you prefer using your own PostgreSQL and Mailpit setup, all the default `DB_*` & `MAIL_*` environment variables set in `application.properties` must be overridden with values matching your setup.
+If you prefer using your own PostgreSQL and Mailpit setup, all the default `DB_*` & `MAIL_*` environment variables set in `application.yaml` must be overridden with values matching your setup.

 ---